strayedelectron/ASWX1-FW-MOD/README.md

 Individual adjustments can be made in [Configuration.h](/Marlin/Configuration.h) and [Configuration_adv.h](/Marlin/Configuration_adv.h)
 [Read more about configuring Marlin](https://marlinfw.org/docs/configuration/configuration.html)
 Of course the firmware must be recompiled than.
 There are serveral ways to compile.

+\[Linux / Mac\]
 An easy one is [platformio CLI](https://docs.platformio.org/en/latest/installation.html#installation-methods) command.
 To complile you just need execute `platformio run` in the root folder of this repository (where platformio.ini is also located).
 The new compiled firmware is saved here: .pio/build/megaatmega2560/firmware.hex

+\[Windows\]
+There is a great instruction how to [use Arduino-IDE on Marlin.org](https://marlinfw.org/docs/basics/install_arduino.html).
+This should be the easiest way on Windows.

+Bord: "Arduino/Genuino Mega or Mega 2560"
+Processor: "ATmega2560 (Mega 2560)"

+Customize your configs, use "Sketchs -> Export compiled Binary", flash

 ## Flashing
+**Important**: Don't forget to read and backup your current EEPROM-settings with `M503`!

-The display and the USB-Port are sharing the same wires so flashing the tft firmware need some extra work.
+The display and the USB-Port are sharing the same wires so flashing the motherboard-firmware need some extra work.
 There are two ways possible to flash the firmware.

 ### 1. Disconnect the display
-You have to open the printer and unplug the display.
+**be careful, DISCONNECT the 230V power cord, you do not need it for flashing, everything will be savely powered using the USB Connection**
+Either compile the attached source or flash the precompiled hex file.
+For flashing the precompiled hex file you can e.g. install and use Prusa Slic3r 2.x.
+In order to be able to flash the firmware you must unscrew the bottom plate of you printer **(danger, 230V connectors, unplug power cord first)** and disconnect the MKS LCD cable.
+Otherwise it wont let you flash as both, the TFT and Flasher communicate using serial.
+After flashing and powering off you simply reconnect the tft+enclosure fan and install the bottom plate again.

-### 2. Loop method
+### 2. Loop method (recommended)
 With this method we try to talk to the motherboard before the display is ready to listen.
 The [flash.sh](/flash.sh) script is trying to flash the command in a loop until the command finishs succesfully.
 Steps: